 Tuples and Named Tuples

-Tuples in Julia are collections of values of possibly different data types, which can't be modified once initialized.
-Tuples are mostly good for small fixed-length collections, and are closely related to function arguments.
+Tuples in Julia are fixed-length collections of values, of potentially different data types, which can't be modified once initialized.
+Tuples are closely related to function arguments.

 Initializing Tuples

-Tuples can be created similarly to arrays, replacing square brackets with parenthesis.
+Tuples can be created in a similar way to arrays, replacing square brackets with parenthesis.
 For example,

 t = (3.14, 2.72)